 Full listings of any identified asbestos items are contained within this Report (see Appendix 1).
+However, the following areas are of importance in their own right and may have an impact on usage decisions.

 RECOMMENDATIONS

 1. In accordance with Workplace Health and Safety Regulation 2011 (WHS 2011), the owner of the building(s) must give a copy of this Asbestos Inspection Report to any contractor or employee engaged to undertake any maintenance, building, refurbishment or demolition work on this site.